chriscalifornia88/Ironsworn-SRD/Ironsworn SRD.md

 There are three key aspects of using the fate moves:

 * Instinct: If an answer to a question or the result of a situation is obvious, interesting and dramatic, make it happen.
 * Randomness: You can roll on random tables to generate a result or answer a question.
-* Inspiration: You can use creative prompts, such as those included in the oracles chapter to guide your story.
+* Inspiration: You can use creative prompts, such as those included in the inspiration chapter to guide your story.

 #### Pay the Price

 When you suffer the outcome of a move, choose one.

 * Make the most obvious negative outcome happen.
 * Envision two negative outcomes.
-Rate one as ‘likely’, and Ask the Oracle using the yes/no table.
+Rate one as ‘likely’, and Ask for Inspiration using the yes/no table.
 On a ‘yes’, make that outcome happen.
 Otherwise, make it the other.
 * Roll on the following table.
 If you have difficulty interpreting the result to fit the current situation, roll again.

 Roll | Result
 -|-
 1-2 | Roll again and apply that result but make it worse.
-If you roll this result yet again, think of something dreadful that changes the course of your quest (Ask the Oracle if unsure) and make it happen.
+If you roll this result yet again, think of something dreadful that changes the course of your quest (Ask for Inspiration if unsure) and make it happen.
 3-5 | A person or community you trusted loses faith in you, or acts against you.
 6-9 | A person or community you care about is exposed to danger.
 10-16 | You are separated from something or someone.